svtk/AtomicKotlinCourse/Usability/Overloading/Exercise 3/task.md

 fun List<Int>.myJoinToString(prefix: String, postfix: String): String
 ```

-Uncomment the commented `myJoinToString()` function in the solution, and see
+Uncomment the `myJoinToString()` function in the solution guide, and see what
-what error you get.
+error you get.